 - The police must try to contact your parent, guardian or carer if you're under 18 and have been arrested.

 - You can't be subjected to an interrogation or investigation until an 'appropriate adult' is present to represent your interests - this can be your parent or guardian, another family member, social worker, or friend aged 18 or over.

 Aboriginal and Torres Strait Islanders

-If you identify as an Aboriginal or Torres Strait Islander (ATSI), you should be provided with a copy of the printed information from the Aboriginal Legal Rights Movement (ALRM).
+If you identify as an Aboriginal or Torres Strait Islander (ATSI), you should be provided with a copy of printed information from the Aboriginal Legal Rights Movement (ALRM).
 The police will notify the ALRM that you have been arrested.
-An Aboriginal field officer can help ATSI prisoners to:
+An Aboriginal field officer can help you to:

 - initiate arrangements for bail or legal assistance and notify friends or relatives

-- arrange for an interpreter to be present during investigation or court proceedings.
+- arrange for an interpreter to be present during an investigation or court proceedings.